TURKS & CAICOS

 Cost Summary

 With that said, here’s a trip cost breakdown.
-A couple of things I didn’t include below are airport snacks and tips to the staff at the resort and taxi drivers.
+A couple of things I didn’t include below are airport snacks and tips for the staff at the resort and taxi drivers.

 • Costco Travel Package (flights, all-inclusive hotel & transportation): $9,354.27